openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-openvino-operations.rst

                  custom operations to support models with operations not supported by OpenVINO.

 OpenVINO™ Extension API allows you to register custom operations to support models with operations which OpenVINO™ does not support out-of-the-box.
-While this process historically involved writing C++ code and constructing a separate shared library to be subsequently loaded into Python using the ``add_extension`` API, it is now also possible to implement custom operations directly within the Python API with some known limitations.
-Operations implemented in python still won't be loaded into the runtime and may be used for building your own Model.
+A custom operation might be implemented both in C++ and Python (with some known limitations).```

 For those who still wish to use C++, the capability to create a shared library with custom operation implementations is maintained.
 Please refer to :ref:`Create library with extensions <create_a_library_with_extensions>` for more details on library creation and usage.
 The remaining part of this document describes how to implement an operation class using both the C++ API and Python API.